Mr7eth/content-ops-starter/content/pages/chi_siamo.md

         textAlign: center
     type: FeaturedPeopleSection
 seo:
-  metaTitle: team
+  metaTitle: Mockumentary Lab Team
-  metaDescription: This is the team page
+  metaDescription: This is the team page with Mattia Mura and Leonarda Saffi
   socialImage: /images/A group of young whi.jpg
   type: Seo
+  addTitleSuffix: true
 type: PageLayout
 ---